-If you’re running the 50K or the 50 -mile, do it all over again.
+If you’re running the 50K or the 50-mile you get to do it all over again.
 Go through the Living Room Aid Station, come to a T – take a left down hill on the rocky trail, cross the creek at the bottom and you’ll come to Potomac Road.
 Go straight across the road and you’ll encounter the first trailhead you came to at the very start of the race.

 19. Are you done yet?: After you do the second loop, and if you’re doing the 50K – you’re done!
 Cross the finish line.
 You’re awesome!